 There is no "power over fiber".
 As signals in fiber optics are transmitted using light, there is no way to transfer power over fiber optics and devices such as cameras must be powered separately.

 As CoaXPress-over-Fiber is an add-on to the CoaXPress standard, existing CoaXPress cameras can relatively easily be upgraded to CoaXPress-over-Fiber, without any significant redevelopment or test of a new protocol.

 FPGAs already in use in CoaXPress cameras include many features to support the Ethernet standard.
 The 10 Gbps Media Independent Interface (XGMII), defined in IEEE Std 802.3 Clause 46, is the main access to the 10G Ethernet physical layer.
 The generic nature of this interface facilitates mapping the CoaXPress signaling into the PCS/PMA Ethernet sublayers.
 The use of the XGMII also allows CoaXPress to be ready to support higher bandwidths via the 25 Gbps Media Independent Interface (25GMII), defined in IEEE Std 802.3 Clause 106.
 The 25GMII is a speeded-up version of the XGMII while being logically equivalent to it.

-Sensor to Image, a Euresys company, already provides CXP to XGMII and XGMII to CXP IP Cores for evaluation.
+Sensor to Image, a Euresys company, provides CoaXPress-over-Fiber Bridge IP Cores (CXP to XGMII and XGMII to CXP) compliant with the standard.